bless-ur-trap/LC-confession/README.md

 ### Selling chests automatically on survival
 Well now I have a good idea on the best time to run the bot with the smallest chance of detection.
 Time to write a bot that flys around my chests and auto sells them.
 This part is boring, but a couple things to highlight.
 My chest collections were in a 3 adjacent 64x64 walls.
 I had 10 farms, so that totals to 245,760 chests.
 If any OGs on survival remember me mass buying chests and hoppers for ridiculous prices, this is why.
 Of course, I didn't manually build these farms by hand, I had a bot that built farms as well.
 Anyways, I digress.
 The biggest issue was avoiding the same mistake that got me banned in the past.
 If I was ever force teleported, I wanted to be able to detect that and stop my bot.
 Luckily Mineflayer has a 'force-teleport' function that does just this, however TPS drops sometimes triggered this, so the majority of the time I ran the bots without this protection.
 Risky for sure, but again I knew staff was offline :D. Of course, this ran automatically, on a virtual server, everyday at a scheduled time by itself.

-At my peak I netted around 6-7 billion igm a day without even opening my laptop.
-This is a problem.
-If I am constantly on /baltop, people will notice.
-To get around this, I had my bots automatically distrubute the money among many alts, so I would stay off /baltop, easy!
-I would then buy lemons to lower my balance.

 Below are some snippets of the main functions that flys through my wall of chests, clicking on them with a sell wand to sell the contents.
 Remember this code probably doesn't work as I probably never actually botted on the server.
 ```js
 // Handles polarity when moving along different axes